On the connectivity of the disjointness graph of segments of point sets in general position in the plane: Introduction

 \section{Introduction}

-Throughout this paper, $P$ is a set of $n\geq 3$ points in general position in the plane.
-The {\em edge disjointness graph} $D(P)$ of $P$ is the graph whose vertices correspond to the closed straight line segments with endpoints in $P$ and in which two vertices are adjacent if and only if the corresponding segments are disjoint.
-See Figure~\ref{fig:Ejem} for an example.
+Throughout this paper, is a set of points in general position in the plane, i.e., no three points in are collinear.
+The \emph{edge disjointness graph} of is the graph whose vertices correspond to the closed straight line segments with endpoints in and in which two vertices are adjacent if and only if the corresponding segments are disjoint.
+Figure~\ref{fig:Ejem} depicts a point set , and .

-The edge disjointness graph and other similar graphs were introduced by Araujo, Dumitrescu, Hurtado, Noy and Urrutia in~\cite{gaby}, as geometric analogs of the Kneser graphs.
-We recall that if $m$ and $k$ are positive integers with $k\leq m/2$, then the \emph{Kneser graph} $KG(m; k)$ is the graph whose vertices are all the $k$--subsets of $\{1,2,\ldots ,m\}$ and in which two vertices are adjacent if and only if the corresponding $k$-subsets are disjoint.
-Kneser conjectured~\cite{kneser} in 1956 that the chromatic number $\chi(KG(m; k))$ of $KG(m; k)$ is equal to $m-2k+2$.
+The edge disjointness graph and other similar graphs were introduced by Araujo, Dumitrescu, Hurtado, Noy and Urrutia in\cite{gaby}, as geometric analogs of the Kneser graphs.
+We recall that if and are positive integers with , then the \emph{Kneser graph} is the graph whose vertices are all the --subsets of and in which two vertices are adjacent if and only if the corresponding -subsets are disjoint.
+Kneser conjectured~\cite{kneser} in 1956 that the chromatic number of is equal to .
 This conjecture was proved by Lov\'asz~\cite{lovasz} in 1978 using topological methods, and (independently) by B\'ar\'any~\cite{barany} in the same year.
 For more about the study of several other aspects and combinatorial properties of Kneser graphs, see for instance~\cite{albertson,matousek,chen,baptist,valencia}.